4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Dambulla cave temples ticket counter

-Make sure you head to the Dambulla cave temples ticket counter first.
-Otherwise, you will have to hike up the 2300 or so steps up to the temple and then hike back down to purchase tickets.
+Make sure you head to the Dambulla cave temple ticket counter first.
+Otherwise, you will have to hike up the 2300 steps to the temple and then back down to purchase tickets.

 Day trip to Sigiriya